neutralinojs/neutralinojs.github.io/docs/distribution/overview.md

 There are several ways to distribute Neutralinojs apps: creating portable zip files, standalone setup files, and network-based small setup files.
 You can select an option according to your application distribution preference.

-## Application build files
+## Application build results

-The `neu build` command generates the following files on any supported operating system.
+The `neu build` command generates the following files on any supported operating system into the `dist` directory.

 | Filename            |  OS     | CPU architecture  | Type                    |
 | ------------------- | ------- | --------- | ------------------------------- |